Super-sub Rachid Alioui powers Angers past Max Gradel’s Toulouse | Goal.com

 Following his sensational second-half treble against Saint-Etienne, Casimir Ninga was handed his first start by Stephane Moulin.

-However, the right moment beckoned when Alioui replaced injured Cameroon forward in the 62nd minute.
+However, the right moment beckoned when Alioui replaced injured Cameroon forward Stéphane Bahoken in the 62nd minute.

 Two minutes from full time, he drove home a superb free-kick that left Baptiste Reynet with no chance.

-Before completing his double after profiting from Ninga’s assist, Guinea’s Issiaga Sylla had his goal overruled for a foul.
+He then went on to complete his double deep into injury time after profiting from Ninga’s assist.

-Sylla was on parade from start to finish for Toulouse, while Max Gradel replaced Quentin Boisgard in the 67th minute.
+Guinea’s Issiaga Sylla had a goal overruled for a foul, while Ivorian Max Gradel replaced Quentin Boisgard in the 67th minute.

 Thanks to this triumph, Angers are second in Ligue 1 with 15 points from seven games.
 They welcome Amiens SC to Stade Raymond Kopa on Saturday.